 Creating the custom filter

-- To the right of an address, click the Edit button to open the filter page.
+- Click the Edit button to the right of an address to open the filter page.

 - Click the Add New Filter button.

-- The add new filter page opens where you can set up a filter:
+- The add new filter page opens where you can set up a filter.
+Make your selections from the available options.

-- Since this example is looking for something in the header, choose Headers and contains from the first two dropdowns.
+- Choose your filter's conditions from the first two dropdowns.
+This example is looking for something in the header, so its Headers and contains.

-- The third field is the exact content you're looking for.
+- Enter the exact content you're looking for in the third field.
 In this example, it's X-Mailer: Apple Mail.

 To ensure you catch the text, add a period and asterisk before the code like this:

 - Choose the radio button Move it to folder:.

-- Just under the radio button, type in the name of the folder you wish this email to be sent to.
+- Type in the name of the folder you wish this email to be sent to in the text field under the radio button.

 What to expect